Alfalfa in Pregnancy and During Breastfeeding

 2. Using Tablets and Capsules Made of Alfalfa

 A lot of pharmacies or doctors might help you get alfalfa tablets or capsules, as per your preference.
 Many doctors themselves might end up prescribing you the right dosage to derive the benefits from it.
-Always consult a doctor before taking alfalfa capsules and follow the dosage given by them.
+Always consult a doctor before taking alfalfa capsules and follow the dosage they give.

 3. Making a Tea From Alfalfa